 Sara Mihaljevich, RN

-firstname.lastname@example.org 623-376-3910Please read carefully the following information concerning the nurse’s office.
+email@example.com 623-376-3910Please read carefully the following information concerning the nurse’s office.
 If you have additional questions or concerns, please contact me.
-As the school nurse, I hope to provide our students with a healthy environment so that they can learn.
+As the school nurse, my goal is to provide our students with a healthy environment to learn in.

 NEW As of Aug 31, 2018